Quick Facts: Earning an Ed.D. in Kentucky

 Educational Leadership Career Outlook

-The Bureau of Labor Statistics (BLS) keeps close tabs on employment and wage data for elementary & secondary school education administrators and postsecondary education administrators in every state.
-Kentucky has respectable levels of employment for both categories, though wages aren’t always terrific (see below).
+The Bureau of Labor Statistics (BLS) keeps close tabs on employment and wage data for K-12 education administrators and postsecondary education administrators in every state.
+Kentucky has respectable levels of employment for both categories, though wages aren’t always terrific.

-You can get a microscopic view of the K-12 landscape by consulting reports issued by the Kentucky Department of Education (KDE).
+- You can get a microscopic view of the K-12 employment landscape in Kentucky by consulting reports issued by the Kentucky Department of Education (KDE).
 KDE has an entire section devoted to School District Personnel Information, with details on Kentucky county staffing numbers and demographics.

 Preparing for a KY higher education job opportunity?

-- The Kentucky Council on Postsecondary Education has a Data section crammed with statistics on enrollment, graduate rates, diversity, and more.
+- The Kentucky Council on Postsecondary Education (CPE) has a Interactive Data Center crammed with statistics on enrollment, graduate rates, and more.
 We particularly liked the comprehensive summaries of Kentucky’s State Universities and KCTCS.
 These include links to budgets, financial reports, staff directories, and the school’s College Scorecard.

-- You can also browse through Data/Reports issued by the Association of Independent Kentucky Colleges and Universities (AIKCU).
-Each College & University link contains a profile of the school.
+- You can also browse through Data issued by the Association of Independent Kentucky Colleges and Universities (AIKCU).

 Educational Leadership Salaries

-Better yet, KDE’s section on School District Personnel Information has reports on certified salary schedules, average classroom teacher salaries, superintendent salaries (organized by district), and more.
-Jefferson County (the most populous county and the home of Louisville), Fayette County (home of Lexington), and Boone County often pay their superintendents particularly well.
+- KDE’s section on School District Personnel Information has reports on certified salary schedules, average classroom teacher salaries, superintendent salaries (organized by district), and more.

 Educational Leadership Job Boards